What does your heel pain mean?

 While seated and barefoot, squeeze your foot as if you have a small marble under the ball of your foot.
 If you just happen to have a few marbles handy, you can actually practice picking them up between your toes and ball of your foot — and then set them down again.
 This stretches and helps strengthen the muscles that run under metatarsals (the longest bones in the foot which create its arched shape).

-Whether you are shopping for women’s shoes or men’s shoes, it may also be possible to make a more active recovery with the assistance of a supportive shoe or insoles (orthotics).
-These shoes help mitigate the symptoms of heel pain and provide good arch support.
+Whether you are shopping for women’s shoes or men’s shoes, it may also be possible to make a more active recovery with the assistance of orthopedic shoes or insoles (orthotics).
+These shoes help mitigate the symptoms of heel pain.

 Medication